dhis2/dhis2-docs-implementation/chapters/building-your-tracker-programs.md

     - Shared resources with other projects or ministries (e.g. government contract with SMS gateway provider)

- - Cloud-based vs Locally hosted: Depends on the regulatory environment of PII (NOTE: NIPH / UiO may want to make a “bold claim” about which route is “preferred”????)
+ - Cloud-based vs Locally hosted: Depends on the regulatory environment of PII
  - Management and sustainability of the IT systems.
  - Documentation exists on security plans and protocols.
 Both at high-level (non-jargon, but stating the principles) as well as technical procedures.
 Especially critical for locally-hosted systems without a “security first” culture.
  - One individual needs to be responsible of developing, maintaining and implementing the security plan.
 Another security manager committed to identifying and mitigating risks.
 Both roles require experience, capacity, and incentive.